Revised Visiting Hours

-Follow all requirements and directions provided by staff
+Follow all other requirements and directions provided by staff

 Additional visitors may be approved by our leadership team in special circumstances or if it is determined to be in the patient or family’s best interest at the time, such as unexpected end-of-life situations.
 Special circumstances may include patients who are receiving palliative or end-of-life care.
 If a special exception is made, the visitor(s) must follow all infection prevention policies and procedures, including wearing a face mask and other personal protective gear as instructed by staff.

-If you or your loved one are admitted to the hospital for further treatment, or if you are an approved visitor, we will provide you with a medical-grade procedural face mask.
-You must keep it on the entire visit, unless otherwise directed by a provider.
+If you or your loved one are admitted to the hospital for further treatment, we will provide you with a medical-grade face mask.
+You must wear it during the entire visit, unless otherwise directed by a provider.

 Learn more about wearing a face covering or mask